Jameela Jamil Has Found Her Good Place

 “I was an English teacher who accidentally became a host, who then became a column writer even though I didn’t have any bloody A-levels, and then I became a radio DJ on BBC Radio 1 having no idea what the hell I was doing,” she tells me.
 “Then I came here, having never acted in my life, and now I’m acting opposite Ted Danson with a seven-year deal.
 I don’t know what the fuck I’m doing.
 Maybe I’ll bring out a rap album; I don’t know.
 Or become a professional tango dancer,” she says.
 “I have no trajectory.
 If I had a trajectory I probably would never have been able to do all the fun things I’ve done.”

 Jamil’s brand of high-volume candor can be a lot to absorb, but it’s a force she tries to marshal deliberately.
-On her blog and in the British press, Jamil often posts her opinions on controversial topics, and has spoken out on issues from disability access to size-shaming.
+On her blog and in the British press, Jamil often posts her opinions on controversial topics, and has spoken out on issues from disability rights to size-shaming.
 “It’s insane and criminal to have a platform and not use it for good,” she says.
 “I think it’s really deeply irresponsible just to use your platform to plug products, like, Look at this razor that I bought.
 It’s like, Shut up!
 Talk about what’s going on in the world.
 You don’t get to just get all the money and the nice shit and the $48 tea and then not have any responsibilities,” she says.
 “If you call yourself an influencer on Instagram, you’re going straight to The Bad Place.
 How dare you.
 How dare you.
 What are you even influencing?
 Drink this weight-loss tea.
 Fuck off.”

-Recently, Jamil wrote a widely shared blog post about the need for “enthusiastic consent” in the wake of last month’s Aziz Ansari fiasco, a move that seems especially noteworthy when you learn that the two share the same management company.
-The piece doesn’t toe any generationally approved feminist party line — she blames porn and rap music, in parts, for the objectification of women in our culture — but it’s something Jamil has thought a lot about.
+Last month, Jamil wrote a widely shared blog post about the need for “enthusiastic consent” in the wake of the Aziz Ansari fiasco, a move that seems especially noteworthy when you learn that the two share the same management company.
+The piece doesn’t toe any generationally approved feminist party line — she blames porn and music videos, in parts, for the objectification of women in our culture — but it’s something Jamil has thought a lot about.
 “I’ve been assaulted in many different ways in my life as a woman, and often not even realized the gravity of what had happened to me,” she tells me.
 “I feel very passionately about girls being armed with an understanding of our power.
 I think when I was telling girls to take responsibility for themselves, and learn that they have the right to say no, I was never in any way victim-shaming.
 I’m saying, I think it’s actually much more dangerous to think that we don’t have any power, and that we’re not responsible for ourselves.
 I think that’s far more destructive to feel that way.
 We are women.
 We are strong.
 We make people.
 We feed those people with our own bodies.”

 Her new chapter in Hollywood has given her a front-row seat to the industry’s efforts to grapple with #MeToo.
 And so far, she’s remarkably optimistic about what she’s seen.
 “I feel so safe in rooms all the time now.
 I feel like I can go to meetings without a GoPro on,” she says emphatically.
 “The perviness has been dialed all the way down to zero and men are afraid, which, I’m sure isn’t a great, sustainable tension to have in every room, but once men become conditioned to never, ever make a woman feel threatened or objectified in any way, I think everything will calm down and we’ll learn how to get along like people,” she says.
 “Women are scared of a jog in the park.
 We’re scared walking down the street at night.
 We’re scared in any basement ever, and of elevators, we’re scared walking to our car, we’re scared in a room full of men when we’re outnumbered.
 We’re afraid in our own houses, in case a man breaks into our house and attacks us in our bed.
 There’s literally nowhere that we feel completely safe other than a fucking convent.
 So like, you know, I’m sorry that men feel a bit afraid for now, but like, we’ve been afraid for our safety from the beginning of time.”
 In conclusion, if there are messy reckonings this year — as with Ansari — that’s just how it has to be.
 “If this is the equivalent of our Bloody Sunday, so be it,” she declares.